borjalofe/git-automation-scripts/general/git-pmr-description/README.md

 ## Status

-This project is currently in development.
+This script is currently in development.
 The current version is `1.0.0`.

 ## Contact